You Love Me, You Love Me Not

 Own the show What’s Up magazine calls, “…a standout…” recording,

-and “…passionate and sensual poetry that greatly display the fiery passion of being in love and the cold controlled demeanor of finding yourself in the off times…The poetry from Shannon is a real treat and her voice and confidence is great.
+and “…passionate and sensual poetry that greatly display the fiery passion of being in love and the cold controlled demeanor of finding yourself in the off times…The poetry from Shannon is a real treat and her voice and confidence are great.
 Sounds like the work of a seasoned veteran of the field.”

 -Keenan Ketzner, What’s Up Magazine, July 2019